PaulJManoogian/Focus/README.md

 countup [desc] [tag]  : Start a timer that counts up, with support for pomodoro and sounds

+task                  : Add, complete, list, and delete tasks without starting timer. add [description] [tag] [project] [client]

+                      : Add a new task.

+  done [#]            : Complete the task with the given number.

+  list                : List all tasks.(same as 'list' option.

+  delete [#]          : Deletes the task item from the task file list.

 -w [minutes]          : Set the work interval in minutes (default 25)

 -b [minutes]          : Set the break interval in minutes (default 5)